-As a human resources professional, you know HR can and should do more than manage the company’s performance appraisals, benefits and hiring.
+As a human resources professional, you know the value of HR.
+It can and should do more than manage the company’s performance appraisals, benefits and hiring.
 If you sense indifference from your executive team, what can you do to change your leadership team’s opinion of HR’s value?

 First, you must understand that human resources does not generate revenue and thus starts at a disadvantage with profit-focused business executives.
 In order to earn a seat at the big table, human resources leaders must demonstrate to the C-suite how their work affects the company’s profitability.

 Your task is not as daunting as it may sound.
 Now’s the time to develop an in-depth understanding of company operations.
-Such understanding will allow you to position human resources as an essential tool that helps your company thrive.
+Such understanding will allow you to prove the value of HR and help your company thrive.